Tatabánya: History

 The industrial character of the city was significant until the fall of the Socialist government and the following political changes of 1989.
 After that, the importance of heavy industry and mining decreased and the economic structure of the city has changed remarkably.

+Archaeology

+In April 2025, researchers from the Hungarian National Museum identified a previously unknown Avar-era cemetery estimated to contain up to 1,000 graves through aerial photographs revealing rectangular discolorations in a grain field.
+Subsequent excavations confirmed the presence of two log coffin tombs characteristic of Avar burial traditions dating from the 6th to 9th centuries AD.

 Infrastructure

 According to the 2001 census, Tatabánya had 28,912 households and 92% of them had central heating and telephone access.
 Almost all households have access to the cable TV network.
 98% of the city roads are paved, mass transport is well organized.

 T-Busz provides local bus services and KNYKK provides the regional bus services.

 Education

 Until the mid-20th century, educational standards in the city were average, but in the second half of the century they deteriorated to below average, mostly because the local mines did not require their employees to have a high level of education.
 By the end of the 20th century, this trend had reversed again.
 The city currently has two colleges, ten secondary schools, 16 primary schools, 18 kindergartens, and five crèches.